soliantconsulting/SimpleFM/README.md

 cd /path/to/simplefm/documentation
 ```

 Next, start the built-in PHP server on an available port.
-Assuming port 8080 is available, that looks like this.
+Assuming port 8080 is available, run this command:

 ```
 php -S localhost:8080
 ```

-Assuming that the server starts correctly, you should see a message like this in Terminal
+If the built in PHP server starts correctly, you should see a message like this in Terminal

 ```
 PHP 5.5.20 Development Server started at Sat Jul  4 14:35:43 2015